tock/book/src/doc/processes.md

 Before doing a context switch to a process the kernel configures the memory protection unit for that process.
 Only the memory regions assigned to the process are set as accessible.

+#### Flash Isolation

+Processes cannot access arbitrary addresses in flash, including bootloader and kernel code.
+They are also prohibited from reading or writing the nonvolatile regions of other processes.

+Processes do have access to their own memory in flash.
+Certain regions, including their Tock Binary Format (TBF) header and a protected region after the header, are read-only, as the kernel must be able to ensure the integrity of the header.
+In particular, the kernel needs to know the total size of the app to find the next app in flash.
+The kernel may also wish to store nonvolatile information about the app (e.g. how many times it has entered a failure state) that the app should not be able to alter.

+The remainder of the app, and in particular the actual code of the app, is considered to be owned by the app.
+The app can read the flash to execute its own code.
+If the MCU uses flash for its nonvolatile memory the app can not likely directly modify its own flash region, as flash typically requires some hardware peripheral interaction to erase or write flash.
+In this case, the app would require kernel support to modify its flash region.

+#### RAM Isolation

-For the process's RAM region, the kernel maintains a brk pointer and only gives the process access to its memory region below that brk pointer.
-Processes can use the memop syscall to increase the brk pointer.
+For the process's RAM region, the kernel maintains a brk pointer and gives the process full access to only its memory region below that brk pointer.
+Processes can use the `Memop` syscall to increase the brk pointer. `Memop` syscalls can also be used by the process to inform the kernel of where it has placed its stack and heap, but these are entirely used for debugging.
+The kernel does not need to know how the process has organized its memory for normal operation.

 All kernel-owned data on behalf of a process (i.e. grant and PCB) is stored at the top (i.e. highest addresses) of the process's memory region.
 Processes are never given any access to this memory, even though it is within the process's allocated memory region.

+Processes can choose to explicitly share portions of their RAM with the kernel through the use of `Allow` syscalls.
+This gives capsules read/write access to the process's memory for use with a specific capsule operation.

 ## Debugging